carlobortolan/FlightSystem42/readme.md

       the flight
       number_.
     - Each flight consists of at least one flight-object which represents a single direct flight.
-So for example when you search from _MUC_ to _JFK_ many flights will first fly to _FRA_ where you will have to change to another flight to _JFK_.
+So, for example when you search from _MUC_ to _JFK_ many flights will first fly to _FRA_ where you will have to change to another flight to _JFK_.
 On every flight you can choose to save the flight to your personal flight collection by pressing "_add to my flights_" and then going to the "_My Flights_" tab.
-Of course, if you have saved a delayed flight you will be notified about it.
+Of course, if you have saved a delayed flight, you will be notified about it.
 Once you've added a flight you can also remove it by pressing "_Remove from my flights_".